How to Automate Your Home Using Intel Edison board: The Easy Way

 How Does it Work?

 HAT gives out the values of the intensity of the light in the rooms where it is installed and uploads it on twitter.
-As you can see in the demo video as the bottom of this tutorial.
+As you can see in the demo video at the bottom of this tutorial.
 When tweeting the light status, the value of the photoresistor is also specified.
 This is done because twitter has a filtration system for identical tweets, we can’t tweet the same data multiple times.
-Therefore in this project I came up with the ingenious idea of tweeting the light status along with the value of the photoresistor.
+Therefore in this project, I came up with the ingenious idea of tweeting the light status along with the value of the photoresistor.

 Connecting the Parts for the Home Automation System

 - Firstly Connect your Edison to the power source using the USB cable so that it’s powered.

 - Plug the Groove base shield to the Edison Single Board Computer.